jianhuiwemi/Material-Retrieval-Integration-across-Domains/README.md

 </div>

 # 📥 Dataset Construction Pipeline
-We provide detailed pipeline instructions and related explanations in two files: [Synthetic Data](./dataset/synthetic/readme.md) and [Real-world Data](./dataset/real/readme.md).
+We provide detailed pipeline instructions and related explanations in two files: [Synthetic Data](./dataset/synthetic/readme.md) and [Real-world Data](./dataset/real/readme.md).Please refer to each for more information.